melonjs/melonJS/README.md

 <!-- or a specific corresponding release -->
 <script src="https://cdn.jsdelivr.net/npm/melonjs@9.0.0/plugins/debug/debugPanel.js"></script>
 ```

-> Note: "official" CDN and NPM install are only available from version 7.0.0 and onwards.
 > Note: current version of the debugPanel is not compatible with the ES6 ESM version.

 Building melonJS